 It really helps to focus on goals and better structure the way to achieving them.

-To visualize the newly received information, you can watch this video on SMART goal setting criteria:
+To visualize this newly received information, you can watch this video on the SMART goal setting criteria:

-The next essential step for this stage is choosing objectives to reach the goal.
+The next essential step at this stage is choosing objectives to reach the goal.

 My goal is to cook a salad.
-I have to take vegetables out of the fridge and prepare kitchen tools.
-Then I should cut the vegetables and put them into the bowl.
-After that, I add dressing and mix it all up.
+I have to take vegetables out of the fridge and prepare the cutlery needed.
+Then, I should cut the vegetables and put them into the bowl.
+After that, I should add the dressing and mix.

-The goal was to make a salad, those little steps were objectives.
-Same thing with the ERP implementation — objectives are actions you take to reach a certain goal.
+The goal was to make a salad, and those little steps were the objectives.
+Same thing with ERP implementation — objectives are actions you take to reach certain goals.

 There are no rules as such to follow when defining objectives.
-However, they should comply with your long- or short-term business strategy, derive from the goals, and have particular timeframes.
+However, they should comply with your long- or short-term business strategy, be derived from your goals, and have particular timeframes.

 # 2: Take stakeholders’ opinions into account 👆